Ideamaxwu/BADBroker/README.md

 ## notifybroker ##

-* This is invoked by the Asterix Backend
+* This is invoked by the Asterix Backend.
 ```
 {
 	"dataverseName" : string,